Olympus E-M10 II vs Leica D-LUX 6

 It is notable that the E-M10 II offers wifi support, while the D-LUX 6 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the E-M10 II and the D-LUX 6 have been discontinued, but can regularly be found used on eBay.
 The D-LUX 6 was replaced by the Leica D-LUX Typ 109, while the E-M10 II was followed by the Olympus E-M10 III.
-Further information on the two cameras, as well as related accessories, can be found on the official Olympus and Leica websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Leica websites.

 Review summary: Olympus E-M10 II vs Leica D-LUX 6

 So how do things add up?
 Which of the two cameras – the Olympus E-M10 II or the Leica D-LUX 6 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Olympus OM-D E-M10 Mark II: